Symptoms and Characteristics

 People who are carriers

 People who are carriers of the Fragile X gene often have high levels of anxiety.

 Women who are carriers may experience FXPOI or Fragile X-associated primary ovarian insufficiency which causes early menopause.

-Men and women who are carriers can also develop FXTAS or Fragile X tremor ataxia syndrome.
+Men and women who are carriers can also develop FXTAS or Fragile X-associated Tremor Ataxia syndrome.
 Men are more likely to develop FXTAS than women and it usually develops after the age of 50.
 It can affect balance and memory, and cause tremors and other neurological problems.